Rose Bay, Tasmania: Tasman Bridge

-In October 2020, the Tasmanian State Government announced that the Tasman Bridge is set to undergo its first major upgrade since it was repaired following the Lake Illawara disaster in 1975.
+In October 2020, the Tasmanian State Government announced that the Tasman Bridge is set to undergo its first major upgrade since it was repaired following the Lake Illawarra disaster in 1975.
 Commencing in 2021, the project will be implemented in stages with an anticipated end date of 2023–24.
 Residents of Rose Bay and the wider Eastern Shore community will as a result, see a significant widening of the bike and pedestrian path across the bridge to 3.5 metres on either side of the road, improved barriers and feature lighting of the arches at night.
 The Bicycle Network labelled the upgrades as a "game changer" and said:

 "Wider paths protected from wind and separated from traffic would encourage many more people to ride or walk to the city.
 Improved paths on the bridge will also be a tourism benefit as visitors would seek the view out over Hobart from the peak of the bridge and ride the Foreshore Trail on the eastern shore."

 ABC Hobart published images of the artist's impression, released by the State Government on their Facebook page, images are also available via a google search on the topic "Tasman bridge upgrade".